A Farmer and a Priest walk into a Bar - Lessons in Composition

 So what does this have to do with music?
 I can't tell you how many times I've heard conversations between composers in collegiate seminars that sound like this: "maybe you should take this part up an octave" or "consider doubling the woodwinds there" or "change the texture."
 This is usually within an extensive debate that never touches on the underlying structural goals of the composition as the driving reason behind decisions like this.
 This approach is topical and students do not walk away with a long-term understanding of why something succeeds or fails.
 Essentially, they ask themselves what a farmer and priest might sound like in conversation.

 Successful compositions, like stories, have goals that drive the drama of the work and compositional decisions sprout from this.
 For several centuries in the European tradition, this goal was a tonic in another key.
 Modulations create tonal conflicts that yield driving forces and structural cohesion, which is why they have been such focal points of composers throughout the centuries.
-To learn more about this, I suggest studying the classical forms such as the sonata and rondo.
+To learn more about this, study the classical forms such as the sonata and rondo.
 Such forms became archetypal because they elegantly demonstrate effective principles, not because they are formulas or a bag of arbitrary rules.
 A great text for this is Warren Darcy and James Hepokoski's Elements of Sonata Theory; Norms, types and deformations in the late eighteenth-century sonata.

 At any point where you are debating whether to take something up an octave, experiment with a new orchestration or design a new texture, you should always remind yourself of what your structural goal is.
 If the idea in question compliments your goal, then go for it.
 If it doesn't, forget it.
 This entails that you need to have clear compositional goals throughout the writing process.
 That isn't to say that these goals must remain the same from the beginning - goals are tools for guidance, not straightjackets.
 But make sure you change your goals because your composition requires it organically, not because you're making a concession.

 One recent demonstration of this happened with a student of mine.
 She was debating whether she should double a section in octaves.
 She had experimented with doing so already, but didn't feel the effect was successful.
 So, I asked her what her goal was.
 Her goal was to deliver a cadence in III in 8 bars.
-I advised that she then do the doubling in the two measures preceding the cadence to forcefully deliver the caesura she was seeking, and voila, the problem was solved.
+I advised that she then do the doubling in the two measures preceding the cadence to forcefully deliver the caesura she was seeking and the problem was solved.
 She had an intuition that she wanted a powerful introduction to the second key, but her intuition to simply use octave doubling was off - she didn't understand that she was feeling the structure of the piece act on her ear and was misplacing the location of the doubling.

 So, whenever you encounter a question regarding what to do in the compositional process, remind yourself of your structural goals and ask how your ideas can help deliver them.
 One of the enduring fallacies in music is "if it sounds good, it is good."
 This is akin to saying that good dialogue between a farmer and priest boils down to "howdy" and "my son."
 Sure, you know what these characters sound like but don't know how to place their words into the greater narrative.
 In great composition, what we hear is a consequence of what we feel, and what we feel is the latent structures of a piece acting on us.
 Great composers understand that what is heard is the structure singing, much the same way dialogue is the plot, not the characters, speaking.